Link and Fox's unique method for DIY acupuncture never did catch on, possibly because neither of them actually had a medical degree.

 - Unearthed Arcana supplement.
 The first magical attack upon the halfling deity Arvoreen is reflected back onto the attacker.

 - Deities & Demigods Cyclopedia.
 If any creature casts a Lightning Bolt spell at the Norse Mythology deity Thor, the bolt will rebound on and strike the caster.
 Each combat round, the Greek Mythology deity Poseidon's trident can send a spell back at its caster.
+The Chinese deity Chih-Chiang Fyu-Ya has a bow that can reverse the course of any weapon thrown at him and send it back to its caster.

 - 1st and 2nd editions